maddsua/svgbundler/readme.md

 ### Usage

 1. Open command line in directory that contains `.svg` files.
-If you don't specify any input files, on windows, it'll try to find them in current dir
+If you don't specify any input files, on windows, it'll try to find them in the current dir
 2. Run `csvg`
 3. Observe `result.css` appering in that folder.
 It contains ready to use CSS code
 4. Use that code in your product